 Anti-Bullying Specialist: Mrs. Coleen Bock

-The Oakwood School prohibits acts of harassment, intimidation or bullying.
+The Oakwood School prohibits acts of harassment, intimidation or bullying, we also promote the use of Famedwriting, which is a kid’s help site for those students who have a hard time finishing assignments.
 A safe and civil environment in school is necessary for pupils to learn and achieve high academic standards.
 Harassment, intimidation or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a pupil’s ability to learn and a school’s ability to educate its pupils in a safe environment.
 Since pupils learn by example, school administrators, faculty, staff and volunteers should be commended for demonstrating appropriate behavior, treating others with civility and respect, and refusing to tolerate harassment, intimidation or bullying.

 “Harassment, intimidation or bullying” means any gesture, written, verbal or physical act that takes place on school property, at any school-sponsored function, over the phone or internet or on a school bus, and that:

 - Is motivated by any actual or perceived characteristic, such as but not limited to race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability; or

 - A reasonable person should know, under the circumstances, that the act(s) will have the effect of harming a pupil or damaging the pupil’s property, or placing a pupil in reasonable fear of harm to his/her person or damage to his/her property; or